 Kate Carr serves as the president and CEO of Safe Kids Worldwide, a global nonprofit dedicated to protecting children from preventable injuries, the number one killer of kids in the United States.
 Around the world, a million children die each year from preventable injuries.
 Millions more are injured in ways that can affect them for a lifetime.
-Safe Kids works with an extensive network of more than 600 coalitions in the United States and with partners in 27 countries around the world to prevent childhood deaths and injuries from car crashes, drownings, fires, poisoning, falls and more.
-Since 1988, Safe Kids has worked closely with partners to help reduce the U.S. childhood death rate from preventable injury by 55 percent.
+Safe Kids works with an extensive network of more than 400 coalitions in the United States and with partners in more than 30 countries around the world to prevent childhood deaths and injuries from car crashes, drownings, fires, poisoning, falls and more.
+Since 1988, Safe Kids has worked closely with partners to help reduce the U.S. childhood death rate from preventable injury by 60 percent.

 Kate has dedicated her career to helping children and families.
 Prior to joining Safe Kids Worldwide in October 2011, she served as Managing Director of Malaria No More and played a lead role in resource mobilization and expansion of programmatic activities in Africa to give mothers, children and families the tools they need to protect themselves against Malaria.